Computational Bioengineering¶

 While many of the concepts covered in the course are general to a wide class of cells, we will often refer to E. coli as an example.
 E. coli is a gram negative bacterium.
 It has an inner and outer membrane.

-Below is a schematic of its membranes from the inside of the cell (cytoplasm, bottom in figure) to the outside (top in the figure).
+Below is a schematic of its membranes from the inside of the cell (cytoplasm, bottom in the figure) to the outside (top in the figure).

 Recently microscopy has made significant advances in capturing high-resolution images of parts of cells.
 One such image you can find in Matias, Valério RF, et al., J. of Bacteriology, 2020 Fig.4. of the paper where membranes are nicely visible.